 The Certificates will represent Fractional Undivided Interests in the Trust Fund created pursuant to the Trust Indenture and Issue Supplement for each Issue.
-The Fractional Undivided Interest represented by a particular Certificate will be equal to the initial principal denomination of such Certificate set forth on the face thereof divided by the aggregate Stated Principal Balance (1) of the Mortgage Loans in the Pool (the "Pool Principal Balance") as of the Issue Date, which also will be set forth on the face of the Certificate.
+The Fractional Undivided Interest represented by a particular Certificate will be equal to the initial principal denomination of such Certificate set forth on the face thereof (or, if in book-entry form, entered on the books of the Federal Reserve Bank of New York) divided by the aggregate Stated Principal Balance(1) of the Mortgage Loans in the Pool (the "Pool Principal Balance") as of the Issue Date.
 The Trust Fund for an Issue consists of (i) such Mortgage Loans as from time to time are subject to the Trust Indenture and Issue Supplement, (ii) such payments or other recoveries on Mortgage Loans as from time to time may be considered to be held by the Corporation for Certificateholders, (iii) property acquired by foreclosure of Mortgage Loans or by deed in lieu of foreclosure, and (iv) the interest of Certificateholders in the obligation of the Corporation to supplement payments and other recoveries on Mortgage Loans to the extent necessary to make required distributions to Certificateholders.